Information for recipients of Roving Curator time

 All recipients are required to complete an acquittal report within three months of the project end date.

-If you have an overdue or incomplete acquittal you will not be able to apply for further funding or support from Arts Tasmania.
+If you have an overdue or incomplete acquittal you will not be able to apply for further funding from Arts Tasmania.